Sticky Fingers has set us a challenge this week – describe November in one photograph for The Gallery.

 I’m picking this photograph for a number of reasons.

-My Dad’s birthday is on 12th November and as a child I always remembered seeing poppies everywhere we went around his birthday.
+My Dad’s birthday is on 12th November and as a child, I always remembered seeing poppies everywhere we went around his birthday.
 It’s stuck.
 I see poppies for sale I think of Dad, I see poppies in a field, I think of Dad’s birthday to come in November.

 Poppies to me, symbolise November, a time for remembering, a time for being grateful for what we have.
-We should have celebrated a 2nd birthday on Armistice Day, so poppies in November, always make me think of our missing link.
+We should have celebrated their 2nd birthday on Armistice Day, so poppies in November, always make me think of our missing link.
 Our poppy in the clouds.